 Common adverse effects for patients taking atorvastatin include arthralgia, dyspepsia, diarrhea, nausea, nasopharyngitis, insomnia, urinary tract infection, and pain in extremities.

-Myopathies have occurred in patients taking atorvastatin, including muscle aches, muscle tenderness, or muscle weakness with elevated creatine phosphokinase greater than ten times the upper limit of normal.
+Myopathies have occurred in patients taking atorvastatin, including muscle aches, muscle tenderness, or muscle weakness, with elevated creatine phosphokinase greater than ten times the upper limit of normal.
 Rhabdomyolysis has been reported in patients using atorvastatin.
 Patients with impaired renal function may be at increased risk of developing rhabdomyolysis.
-Using atorvastatin in combination with other medications which increase atorvastatin levels increases the risk for myopathies and rhabdomyolysis.
+Using atorvastatin in combination with other medications that increase atorvastatin levels increases the risk for myopathies and rhabdomyolysis.
 Management of statin-induced myopathies includes temporarily holding therapy, switching to an alternative statin, or reducing the dose.

 Atorvastatin can cause liver function test abnormalities.
-If patients develop serum transaminases over three times the upper limit of normal, levels should be monitored more frequently until normalized or atorvastatin should be dose reduced or discontinued.
+If patients develop serum transaminases over three times the upper limit of normal, levels require more frequent monitoring until normalized or atorvastatin should be dose reduced or discontinued.

 Atorvastatin contraindications include patients with hypersensitivity to any of its components.

 While atorvastatin contraindications also include patients with active liver disease, the benefits of lipid-lowering therapy in chronic liver diseases, such as non-alcoholic fatty liver disease and hepatitis, likely outweigh the possible risks.

 Atorvastatin is contraindicated during pregnancy or in female patients who may become pregnant.
 All female patients of childbearing age should receive counseling of the potential risks to a fetus should they become pregnant while on atorvastatin.
 The patient should discontinue this medication immediately if they become pregnant.

 Female patients should also avoid atorvastatin if they are nursing.
 If a patient requires atorvastatin therapy, they should receive direction to discontinue breastfeeding.

 Patients starting atorvastatin should have liver function tests and a lipid panel performed at baseline, with a repeat lipid panel after six weeks on therapy.
 Liver function tests should be repeated as clinically indicated.
 Once the patient is stable, lipids can be checked every 6 to 12 months.

 There are no antidotes available for atorvastatin overdose.
 Patients should be monitored for adverse events and provided with supportive care.